CoryLR/Exploring-Cancer-and-Nitrate/devNotes.md

 Lab 1, GEOG 777: Capstone in GIS Development, [University of Wisconsin-Madison](https://geography.wisc.edu/gis/onlinemasters/)

+## Continuous Development

+- Run the app with Flask:
+  - `conda activate geog777-lab1` (Note: this can be created using the environment.yml)
+  - `flask run` to start local server hosting the "static" and "templates" folders
+  - To update the front-end code:
+    - `cd front-end-exploring-cancer-nitrate`
+    - `npm run build` alias for building front-end into Flask's serving folders

 ## Front-end Angular

 - Get Flask to serve the Angular front-end: